happy-dom

 Common Issues

-TypeScript errors for DOM APIs: Make sure to include the/// <reference lib="dom" /> directive at the top of your test files.
+TypeScript errors for DOM APIs: Include the/// <reference lib="dom" /> directive at the top of your test files.

-React component rendering issues: Make sure you’ve installed both @testing-library/react and have happy-dom set up correctly.
+React component rendering issues: Check that @testing-library/react is installed and happy-dom is set up.

 Performance Considerations

-Happy-dom is fast, but for very large test suites, you might want to:- Use
+happy-dom is fast, but for very large test suites you may want to:- Use

 beforeEachto reset the DOM state between tests - Avoid creating too many DOM elements in a single test